andycroll/andycroll.com/_posts/2018/2018-01-21-extract-conditionals-into-well-named-methods.md

 ## Use…

-...the Extract Method refactoring to move the logic into a `private` method, giving that method a name that clearly explains the concept of the code.
+…the Extract Method refactoring to move the logic into a `private` method, giving that method a name that clearly explains the concept of the code.

 ```ruby
 class BrightonCoffeeShop